Adam Miller, Wellington, New Zealand

 Late 1950s or even later.

-spoof of some type - note title (HOT MINCE PIES PLEASE), composer
+apparently a one-off spoof of some type - note title (HOT MINCE PIES PLEASE),

 SUMMIT